opengeospatial/geoparquet/format-specs/geoparquet.md

 - Additionally the value "Unknown" is accepted to explicitly signal that the geometry type is not known.

-If specified, it is expected that this field is strictly correct.
+It is expected that this field is strictly correct.
 For example, if having both polygons and multipolygons, it is not sufficient to specify "MultiPolygon", but it is expected to specify ["Polygon", "MultiPolygon"].
 Or if having 3D points, it is not sufficient to